AndrewFreemantle/fatlemon.co.uk/_posts/2016/2016-12-31-creating-thumbnails-for-the-synology-dsm-photostation.md

 ### 3. (Optional) Remove existing thumbnails

-Matthew's `synothumbs` script skips media that already has thumbnails, so if we want to recreate them all rather than generate any missing ones we just need to run
+Matthew's `synothumbs` script skips media that already has thumbnails, so if we want to recreate them all rather than generate any missing ones we just need to run this first..

 <i class="fa fa-terminal"></i>`find mnt_photo/ -type d -name "@eaDir" -exec rm -rf {} \;`